MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/config-mgmt/functions-configuring-updateversion.md

   - [Migrate apps from Azure Functions version 3.x to version 4.x](/azure/azure-functions/migrate-version-3-version-4)
   - [Migrate apps from Azure Functions version 1.x to version 4.x](/azure/azure-functions/migrate-version-1-version-4)

-## Validate function app's compatibility with runtime v4
+## Validate function app's compatibility for runtime v4

 - Azure Functions provides a pre-upgrade validator to help you identify potential issues when migrating your function app to 4.x.
 In the Azure portal, go to the **Diagnose and solve problems** pane.
 In **Function App Diagnostics**, run the **Functions 4.x Pre-Upgrade Validator** and follow the recommendations.
 - We strongly recommend upgrading your local project environment to version 4.x.
 Fully test your app locally using version 4.x of the Azure Functions core tools.